Data Storage Foundations

 Instructor Led Lab

-During this module students will explorer the function of Windows Link files and the many artifacts left behind through user interaction with the host system.
+During this module students will explorer the function of Windows Link files, JumlLists and the Windows 10 TimeLine feature.
+We will review the many artifacts left behind through user interaction with the host system.

 using SQLite Scripting techniques